isaacwen01/DH110/Assignments/A08/README.md

 ### Wireframes:

 After finalizing my personas, I began to create wireframes that represented the key screens of my website redesign.
 These were drawn by hand on pro-create and focused on the layout and information hierarchy of the website, not so much the aesthetics.
-This could be seen as a "rough draft" of what the final product could potentially become.
+This could be seen as a rough draft of what the final product could potentially become.

 <img width="450" alt="Wireframe 1" src="DHI10_Wireframe.png">
 <img width="450" alt="Wireframe 2" src="DHI10_Wireframe_2.png">